victoriahosslee/minimal-mistakes/_posts/2016-10-13-biblical-thinking.md

 ---
-title: "Review of "The Power of Biblical Thinking""
+title: "Review of \"The Power of Biblical Thinking\""
 subtitle: "My Promises"
 layout: "single"
-categories: "Spiritual growth"
+categories: [Spiritual growth]
 ---

 This book has changed my life.
 I know, I know, it seems silly and I sound overly dramatic, but it's honestly the truth.